FUE Hair Transplant Surgery

 We understand that other clinics use less expensive graft storage solutions such as normal saline or Ringer’s lactate solution.
 However, we feel that the added investment in HypoThermosol is a worthwhile step in our efforts to achieve the highest possible rates of graft survival.

-Direct Hair Implantation
+What is Direct Hair Implantation?

 Traditionally, with the forceps technique, the surgeon will use a blade to make incisions on the patient’s scalp, and the technicians place the grafts in those incisions using forceps.
 The forceps placement technique can result in poor outcomes as the grafts are susceptible to repetitive placement trauma and desiccation.
 Considerable skill is required to both hold the graft without crushing the bulb region and then to insert the graft bulb without traumatising the graft.

 Dr Bonaros specialises in the advanced technology of the hair implanter pens, which overcomes the above limitations and eliminates the need for premade incisions on the scalp.
 Hair implanter pens allow for complete control over the direction, angle, depth and density of the hair follicles.

 The hair transplant results are natural-looking, aesthetically pleasing and provide a high level of patient satisfaction.